-- (3) Salvador Miranda provided his services as CFO through InterAmerica Consulting & Development Inc., a private company controlled by Mr. Miranda. - (4) Danette Schwab was appointed Vice President of Exploration on March 16, 2020. - (5) Borden Putnam III was appointed a director on February 5, 2021. - (6) Gary Baschuk was appointed a director on June 24, 2021.
+- (1) All compensation received by Blaine Monaghan was for his position as CEO. - (2) Harry Nijjar was appointed CFO on June 27, 2024. - (3) Salvador Miranda provided his services as CFO through InterAmerica Consulting & Development Inc., a private company controlled by Mr. Miranda. - (4) Borden Putnam III resigned as a director on April 7, 2024.